MylesjBorthwick/TicTacToe---.NET-API/README.md

 #### How To Run
 **Docker**
 This project contains a docker comose file which can be executed throught the command-line for quick setup.
 Enter **'docker-compose up --build'** to create and start a new docker container.
+Make sure to be in the correct directory i.e ('\TicTacToeApi\TicTacToe>').
 <div align="center">

 ![BuildDocker](ReadmeMedia/Docker%20Build.gif)